 7. Well, you never know!
 My friend’s cousin’s college roommate did 17 rounds of IVF and 6 months after they gave up trying, POOF, she was pregnant!

 Stop.
 Please, don’t ever say this to anyone who has been through infertility – mom of one or otherwise.
 While I’m happy for your friend’s cousin’s roommate, that story is about as helpful as a stake to the heart.
 I don’t want to hear about other people’s success stories.
 They hurt.
-And if a mom is a mom of one by choice (a frequent variant of this statement for these moms is “You still have time!”), you’re basically saying she has made the wrong decision about stopping with one.
-Either way, please just keep those words in your mouth.
+And if a mom is a mom of one by choice (a frequent variant of this statement for these moms is, “you still have time!”), you’re basically saying she has made the wrong decision about stopping with one.
+Either way, please just keep those words to your self.